 Required Course Work – 30 credit hours

 The following are the required courses offered in the program.
-Courses are 3 credit hours each unless stated otherwise.
+Courses are 3 credit hours each, unless otherwise stated.
 The University reserves the right to change or cancel courses as needed.
 Refer to the S&T Grad Catalog to explore course descriptions.

 Electives are to be selected in consultation with your advisor from the following subject areas: business, enterprise resource planning, finance, information science and technology or marketing.
 Click on a subject to see a complete list of courses under that subject area.
 Up to six credit hours may instead be taken outside of the department of business and information technology.